antirez/freakwan/README.md

 * An SX1276 driver written in MicroPython, for devices like the LILYGO TTGO LoRa (TM) v2 1.6 and similar.
 * A simple WAN system using LoRa devices, called FreakWAN, part of the [FreakNet](https://en.wikipedia.org/wiki/FreakNet)project.
+* A protocol specification, the one used in the implementation of FreakWAN, to be used upon the LoRa physical layer in order to build a system capable of supporting a chat between distributed users, where intermediate devices relay messages in order to build a mesh able to cover a wide area.

 The driver itself is the single file `sx1276.py`, and the `example.py` file shows how to work with it: just copy the driver inside your project and you are done.
 The rest of this README is about FreakWAN, the project that uses this driver to create a distributed messaging system over LoRa.

 # FreakWAN

-FreakWAN is an effort to create a LoRa based, open WAN network over LoRa.
+FreakWAN is an effort to create a LoRa-based open WAN network over LoRa.
 Our goal is to cover parts of the Sicily which such network.
 However the code will be freely available for anyone wanting to build their own LoRa WANs on top of this work.

-This code is currently NOT COMPLETE and designed to work with the following ESP32-based devices:
+This code is currently yet not complete, and designed to work with the following ESP32-based devices:

 1. LILYGO TTGO T3 v2 1.6 LoRa module.
 2. LILYGO TTGO T Beam LoRa module.

-However changing the pins setup to adapt it to other ESP32 modules that have an SX1276 LoRa chip and an SSD1306 display, should be very little work.
+However changing the pins setup to adapt it to other ESP32 modules that have an SX1276 (or compatible) LoRa chip and an SSD1306 display, should be very little work.

 # Installation

 * Install [MicroPython](https://micropython.org/download/LILYGO_TTGO_LORA32/) on your device.
-* Optional: edit `wan_config.py` if you want to set your nickname and status message.
-This file will later contain more configuration parameters that are currently hard-coded inside the code, since for now all is alpha stage.
+* Optional: edit `wan_config.py` if you want to set your nickname and status message, set the frequency according to your device, and so forth. **Warning**: make sure to set the right frequency based on the LoRa module you own, and make sure your antenna is already installed before using the software, or you may damage your hardware.
-* Transfer all the `.py` files in the root directory of this project (with the exception of `example.py`, that is not needed) in your device.
-To transfer the files, we recommend using [ampy](https://github.com/scientifichackers/ampy) (`pip3 install adafruit-ampy` should be enough).
+* Transfer all the `.py` files in the root directory of this project (with the exception of `example.py`, that is not needed -- however also transferring it will do no harm) in your device.
+To transfer the files, you can use [ampy](https://github.com/scientifichackers/ampy) (`pip3 install adafruit-ampy` should be enough), or an alternative tool that we wrote and is conceptually part of the FreakWAN effort, called [talk32](https://github.com/antirez/talk32).
+Talk32 is much faster at transferring files, but is yet alpha quality code.
 * Restart your device.

 # Usage

 It is possible to use the device via Bluetooth, using one of the following applications:
 * Mobile: install one of the many BLE UART apps in your phone.
 For instance, if you use [nRF Toolbox](https://www.nordicsemi.com/Products/Development-tools/nrf-toolbox), select the UART utility service, connect to the device and send a text message or just `!help`.
 On Android, we recommend the [Serial Bluetooth Terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en&gl=US).
 It works great out of the box, but for the best experience go to Settings, *Send* tab, and select *clear input on send*.
-* Desktup: install [Freakble](https://github.com/eriol/freakble) following the project README.
+* Desktop: install [Freakble](https://github.com/eriol/freakble) following the project README.

 Using one of the above, you can talk with the device sending CLI commands.
 If you just send some text, it will be sent as message in the network.